Repozirk/Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 2 with an adam optimizer.
+Depending on MSE-Loss and Val-Loss, the ideal number of epochs was 2 with an adam optimizer and a learning rate of 0,0001.

+All the descripted steps of changing the CNN architecture, collecting and argumentation of data, and tuning the model paramters, resulted in the desired behavior in the simulation: Keeping the car on the track.